mcosovic/JuliaGrid.jl/docs/src/tutorials/perunit.md

 nothing # hide
 ```

-The first branch represents a transformer, with its reactance given in per-units on the secondary side (to-bus end) and an off-nominal turns ratio of ``\tau = 0.98``.
-The second branch represents a transmission line, with parameters also specified in per-units:
+The first branch represents a transformer, with its reactance given as a per-unit value on the secondary side (to-bus end) and an off-nominal turns ratio of ``\tau = 0.98``.
+The second branch represents a transmission line, with parameters also specified as per-unit values:
 ```@repl power
 prmt = system.branch.parameter;
 print(system.branch.label, prmt.reactance, prmt.susceptance, prmt.turnsRatio)